 Warm Up and Cool Down

 Warming up properly may seem like a waste of time.
 That is, of course, is until you pull, strain, or otherwise injure yourself.
 At that point, you’ll wish you’d taken just a few minutes to properly warm up to walking.
-It’s important to get your body ready for a workout.
+During every cardio workout (including walking), it’s important to warm up at the beginning and cool down at the end.
+Warming up gets your body ready for a workout.
 Even if you’re planning a slow-paced walk, you need to limber up and loosen up your joints.

 Start by getting your body moving slowly to get the blood flowing.
 Try some light “dynamic stretching,” where you’re moving around and not bending too hard into a stretch while you’re still cold.
 Make sure to start walking by walking slowly and limbering up before starting your normal walking pace.
 Doing this ensures you’re prepared for those hills, dips, inclines, and other obstructions that come your way as you walk.

 Just as important as your warm-up is the cooldown.
-After walking, especially longer distances or a more challenging walk, give the body the cooldown it deserves.
+After walking, especially walking longer distances or a more challenging walking workout, give your body the cooldown it deserves.
 End your walk with a slow cooldown, so that you don’t go from a brisk walk directly to sitting or lying down.
 Once you’re done your walk, unwind, sit in a sauna, take a warm bath, or simply relax and let the body temperature cool back down.
 Slow down the pace and let your heart rate settle back to a normal resting pace.

 This will not only help to prevent injuries, but also make you stronger and help build up your resistance and stamina for upcoming walks.